xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-reimage.md

 </pre>
 </div>

-To execute the reimage procedure, xrv9k-fullk9-x.vrr-24.4.1.iso will be used.
+To execute the reimage procedure, xrv9k-fullk9-x.vrr-24.4.1.iso must be used.

 # Virtual Media Mapping